-The analysts in the Biology section focus on analyzing biological evidence seized by law enforcement in criminal cases and perform serological screening and DNA testing on nearly every category of crime: homicide, sexual assault, felony assault, robbery, burglary and felony weapons possession.
+The analysts in the Biology section focus on analyzing biological evidence seized by law enforcement in criminal cases and perform serological screening and DNA testing on nearly every category of crime: homicide, sexual assault, felony assault, robbery, and burglaries.

 We anticipate a busy year of growth and some big changes to our work flow in 2015: expanding our Utah’s Quick Kit (UQuiK) analysis approach to sexual assault kit processing, implementing a new lab-wide Laboratory Information Management System (LIMS), incorporating new automated DNA purification systems and liquid handling workstations along with the newest detection platforms and analysis software in order to continue to deliver fast, accurate, and precise forensic results for all law enforcement agencies within the State of Utah.

-The Serology Section detects and identifies biological material (i.e., blood, semen, saliva, and urine) located on physical evidence in order to:
+The Serology Section detects and identifies biological material (i.e., blood and semen) located on physical evidence in order to:

 - Link suspect(s), victim(s) and/or the scene(s)